cbsd/cbsd.io/docs/tutorials/jail/profiles-for-jail-creation.md

 ```
 3) skel-directories

-Custimize directories of additional files that are copied to the jail.
+Customize directories of additional files that are copied to the jail.
 Namely - prescribe nginx in rc.conf inside the jail and push into `/usr/local/www/nginx/index.html` some text to output:

 ```
 % cp -a /usr/local/cbsd/share/jail-skel /root/share/nginx-jail